The Code (EP): Background and release

-In October 2017, Monsta X announced the comeback through social media, with images of the seven members to tease the storyline for each member.
-The EP was released on November 7, with a music video released on the same day for the lead single "Dramarama".
+In October, Monsta X had announced the comeback, through the official SNS channel, alongside the personal photos of intense colors and visuals.
+In the released image, the dreamy color and close-up of each member's face were included in the background, with some sensuous typography and part of the seven logos for each member, while subsequently released the story images for each member, ahead of their comeback.

 The group's comeback showcase was held at Jangchung Gymnasium in Jung District, Seoul on the same day of the comeback.

 The EP was released in two versions; DE:code and Protocol Terminal.

 Critical reception

-Taylor Glasby of Dazed described the music video of "Dramarama" was "intriguing and alluring not only in design and cinematography but because of its ambiguity in both context and subtext", and that the song possessed the same qualities with its ability to highlight the "individual signatures" of the group members.
-Writing for Rolling Stone, Kim Jae-ha added that the song's "throbbing bass line, funky rhythms, and searing guitars" take "listeners on a wild ride" and that the song "shows off their fun side, reciting the title as a hypnotic incantation."
+"Dramarama" received critical praise, alongside the music video, with Taylor Glasby of Dazed describing both of them as "intriguing and alluring", noting the music video's concept of time travel with ambiguous meaning while praising the song's ability to highlight the "individual signatures" of the group members.
+Writing for Rolling Stone, Kim Jae-ha added that the song's "throbbing bass line", "funky rhythms", and "searing guitars", intensified its "hypnotic incantation" effect to the listeners.